 VIATEC, of course, because of its long history in the business development sector, has a number of financial and administrative advantages unavailable to a new organization like TechYukon.
 They managed over the years to accumulate enough savings to invest in the Fort Tectoria property—something we are not likely to be in a position to do for a very long time.
 They also function in an environment that is far more client-rich than is the case in the Yukon.
 They have very little problem finding companies looking to rent space from them, for instance, and have the support of some quite large and wealthy local technology companies, of a size and type not found here.

 Nevertheless, the idea of pairing a non-profit society, operating with public funding, and a for-profit corporation, which actively does business and generates revenues for the society, is worth investigating.
 Though TechYukon is very unlikely to go into the office rental business, there might be some reasonably high return business activities it could engage in to reduce its dependence on public funding.

-In furtherance of this train of thought, TechYukon has submitted an Expression of Interest to the Canadian Northern Economic Development Agency (CanNor), for funding assistance to conduct a pre-feasibility study to see how we might best structure ourselves, either as a simple society, a non-profit corporation, or perhaps a society/corporation hybrid along the lines of VIATEC.
+In furtherance of this train of thought, TechYukon has submitted an Expression of Interest to the Canadian Northern Economic Development Agency (CanNor) and COTK, for funding assistance to conduct a pre-feasibility study to see how we might best structure ourselves, either as a simple society, a non-profit corporation, or perhaps a society/corporation hybrid along the lines of VIATEC.